 - You’ll find many visual supports and assistive devices at your fingertips to help your autistic child.
 Don’t be afraid to use them.
 They are made to be foundational for communication and language is another tool in your child’s toolbox to communicate with you.

 - Allow room for your child to get their point across.
 As parents, we like to chime in and be “helpful.”
 Give them enough room to communicate before you respond for them.

 The Sooner You Start Therapy the Better

 Children generally exhibit symptoms of autism in the first two years of life.
-At Ascend Autism, we have programs for 18-month-old toddler’s through the teen years.
+At Ascend Autism, we have programs for children as young as 18-month-old.
 We want families to be successful.
 We want autistic children to integrate into society and have meaningful, productive lives.